Corporate Plan 2014-15

 Water Allocation Plans

 Regional NRM boards also use the Regional and State NRM Plans to guide the development of Water Allocation Plans (WAP).
-Designed to ensure the responsible allocation and management of water resources, each WAP is developed in consultation with DEWNR, the Minister for Water and the community.
+Designed to ensure the responsible allocation and management of water resources, each WAP is developed in consultation with DEWNR, the Minister for Sustainability, Environment and Conservation and the community.

 Water For Good Plan

 This plan was developed by the South Australian Government in 2009 to provide our state with the most secure water supply system in southern Australia.
 Its vision is that Greater Adelaide will not need water restrictions – beyond permanent water conservation measures – more than once in every 100 years.
 The plan outlines 94 actions we are taking to create more water and to better use the water that we do have.

 The Climate Change Adaptation Framework for South Australia sets the foundation to develop well-informed and timely actions to be better prepared for the impacts of climate change.
 It is intended to guide action by government agencies, local government, non-government organisations, business and the community.